Mad Men, 1970 Style – On the Road with Don Draper

 This shirt makes its final appearance for a sunset walk at Big Sur, when Don wears it with a pair of jeans.

-Blue Bomber Jacket
+Blue Derby Jacket

 Don’s outerwear for this leg of his journey is primarily a blue nylon jacket, which a helpful Instagram commenter (@relicvintage) identified as a product by Derby of San Francisco, an iconic brand that had been producing this jacket since the early 1960s.
 Vintage examples can be found online (see here), but the style was revived in 2012 by Iraq War veteran Victor Suarez.
 “It was the workingman’s jacket,” Suarez told the San Francisco Chronicle.
 “Once you wear a Derby, your whole attitude changes.”

 The style appears to be inspired by the classic MA-1 bomber jacket with its zip front and dark knit collar, cuffs, and hem.
 The jacket has a yoke that extends across the chest and shoulders, and there are two slash-style hand pockets.
 There is also a button at the top of the jacket and two on the waistband.